omniedgeio/omniedge-frontend/markdowndocs/Docs/cases/hybrid-cloud.md

 ![](/assets/download/OmniEdge-CLI-0.2.0.gif)

 ```
-Each the cloud instanc, edge computing, and device which is joined to the `Hybrid cloud virtual network` will be allocated a fixed IP, with this IP, users in the virtual network will have access to the resource.
+Each the cloud instance, edge computing, and device which is joined to the `Hybrid cloud virtual network` will be allocated a fixed IP, with this IP, users in the virtual network will have access to the resource.
 ```

 ## Secure public Cloud for the hybrid cloud
 By limiting the allowed IP on the public cloud, we can hide the public IP.
 We take AWS cloud for example here.

-Log into your AWS EC2 Console, select your windows EC2, and change the security group setting, in the Edit Inbouds rules setting,change the source for RDP from 0.0.0.0/0 to 100.100.0.0/24.
+Log into your AWS EC2 Console, select your windows EC2, and change the security group setting, in the Edit Inbounds rules setting,change the source for RDP from 0.0.0.0/0 to 100.100.0.0/24.

 ```
 The source CIDR blocks are 0.0.0.0/0 means every IP is allowed to connect to the EC2.
 While 100.100.0.0/24 limit the connection access from 100.100.0.0 to 100.100.0.254 IP ranges.